Benson-Genomics-Lab/IRF/README.md

 cd src
 make
 ```
-Ignore the warnings.

 Change back to the outer directory and test the compiled version with the following command to process the yeast1.fa file included with this distribution:
 ```
 cd ..
 bin/irf.exe yeast1.fa 2 3 5 80 10 20 100000 1000000 -d -ngs
 ```
-This should produce 4 files as well as full output on the command line with 198 repeats:
+This should produce 4 files as well as full output on the command line (due to the -ngs flag) with 198 repeats:
 ```
 yeast1.fa.2.3.5.80.10.20.100000.1000000.1.txt.html
 yeast1.fa.2.3.5.80.10.20.100000.1000000.2.txt.html